IN THIS ARTICLE

 Can I import the vectorized data into CAD software?

-Do I have access to Pix4Dsurvey if I other Pix4D licenses?
+Do I have access to Pix4Dsurvey if I have other Pix4D licenses?

 How do I try Pix4Dsurvey?